-The U.S. Consumer Financial Protection Bureau (CFPB) publishes an agenda of its planned rulemaking activities twice a year – typically in the Spring and Fall.
-These agendas constitute a window into the focuses and priorities of the CFPB.
-In early January of 2023, the CFPB published its Fall 2022 rulemaking agenda, indicating that it anticipates having this agenda under consideration during the period from December 1, 2022 to November 30, 2023.
-While only now in a preliminary state, the agenda shows the CFPB has set it sights on common banking practices including overdraft fees and NSF fees, and plans to expand regulation relating to credit reporting and data privacy.
+The U.S. Consumer Financial Protection Bureau (“CFPB”) publishes an agenda of its planned rulemaking activities twice a year – typically in the Spring and Fall.
+These agendas provide a brief look at the focuses and priorities of the CFPB for the coming year.
+The CFPB published its Spring 2023 rulemaking agenda, indicating that it anticipates having this agenda under consideration during the period from June 1, 2023 to May 31, 2024.
+While only now in a preliminary state, the agenda shows the CFPB has set its sights on common banking practices including overdraft fees, non-sufficient funds fees, and credit reporting.

-The following four issues have been identified as the CFPB as being in the “Prerule” Stage, and they provide a roadmap of the direction CFPB intends to take its regulations.
+The following three issues have been identified as the CFPB as being in the “Prerule” Stage, and they provide a glimpse at the direction the CFPB intends to take its regulations.

 1. Overdraft Fees

+Even though fees for insufficient funds are trending downward, the CFPB still has the issue on their radar.
 The CFPB clarifies that when consumers using deposit accounts engage in transactions that exceed their accounts’ balances, sometimes “the depository institution will pay that transaction,” which results in an overdraft (and typically a corresponding overdraft fee).
-However, in some situations “the depository institution will decline to pay the transaction” and simply charge the consumer a fee – also known as a Non-sufficient Funds (NSF) Fee.
+However, in some situations “the depository institution will decline to pay the transaction” and simply charge the consumer a fee – also known as a Non-sufficient Funds (“NSF”) Fee.
 The CFPB acknowledges that although NSF fees used to be a significant source of fee revenue from deposit accounts for depository institutions, lately some large financial institutions have voluntarily stopped charging such fees – a trend that the CFPB has labeled a “positive development” that it estimates will cause consumers to pay about 50% less of these fees, for an annual savings of about $1 billion.
-However, even with these voluntary trends, the CFPB’s agenda item indicates that it is still “considering new rules regarding NSF fees.”
+However, even with these voluntary trends, the CFPB continues to closely monitor the situation and are “considering new rules regarding NSF fees.”

 3. Fair Credit Reporting Act